Hammerhead8/Filters/README.md

 # Limitations
 * Currently has no error handling for invalid specifications (non-integer or negative order, etc.)
 * No intention to support circuit design
-* No way to specify passband gain, so calculated gain might not match desired specification
+* Specifying passband gain is only implemented in Butterworth and Chebyshev filters.
+	* For Chebyshev filters only gain less than or equal to zero are currently supported

 # Planned Features
 * Bandpass filters
 * Arbitrary transmission zeros for lowpass and highpass
+* Arbitrary passband gain
 * Highpass Inverse Chebyshev filters
 * Error handling
 * Specify desired passband gain for Chebyshev and Inverse Chebyshev filters